Skip to content

 • School Districts: Most school districts are organized at the county level, with some exceptions in northern New Castle County

-• Tax Differences: Significant differences in property taxes exist between counties
+• Tax Differences: Property taxes vary between counties.

 • Growth Patterns: Sussex County is one of the fastest-growing counties in the Northeast United States